Bricks for Autism LEGO® - Based Therapy Clinical Research Findings

 Lego®- Based Therapy Children Social Communication Program

-In 2018, in cooperation with Dr. Andrew Low Yiu Tsang at City University of Hong Kong, Department of Social and Behavioural Sciences, and with the assistance from Dr. Gina Gómez de la Cuesta at Bricks for Autism C.I.C., UK, yNOTplay Play Therapy Social Enterprise with its three recognized LEGO®-Based Therapy facilitators organized the first research program on the effectiveness of LEGO®-Based Therapy for 9 autistic children at the age of 6-9 in Hong Kong, namely “Magic BRICKS Club Social Program”.
+In 2018, in cooperation with Dr. Andrew Low Yiu Tsang at City University of Hong Kong, Department of Social and Behavioural Sciences, and with the assistance from Dr. Gina Gómez de la Cuesta at Play Included C.I.C., yNOTplay Play Therapy Social Enterprise with its three recognized LEGO®-Based Therapy facilitators organized the first research program on the effectiveness of LEGO®-Based Therapy for 9 autistic children at the age of 6-9 in Hong Kong, namely “Magic BRICKS Club Social Program”.
 The result shows that social behaviors of the children were improved significantly after attending the 10 sessions, which is a statistically significant difference; particularly in the peer problem and conduct problem aspects.
 In view of the social ability, the result though did not show a statistically significant difference upon completion of the program, there were signs of positive changes in the children’s social behaviors after the treatment in 6 children.

 Research Result Presented by Dr. Andrew Low, City University of Hong Kong on July 9, 2019